melanieimfeld/Small-spatial-algorithms/readme.md

 Let's go through the most important steps of the algorithm:
 1. In a first step, we will have to insert a given array of points, e.g. our coffee shops, into the Quadtree structure:
  	1. Define a maximum capacity `self.capacity`.
 The algorithm will recursively add points to a the quad that contains the point and the max. capacity will tell us how many points a quad is allowed to hold.
  	2. Below is the function that inserts a point into a Quadtree class (for more details on how the class is built, check out the source code).
 It only executes if the point is contained in `self.bound`, which defines our quad boundary.
 If the point is contained in `self.bound`, we have two options: If the capacity is not yet reached and there are no subdivisions, we append it to the current quad.
 If the capacity is reached and the quad is not subdivided already, we subdivide the current quad into four new child quads.
 Here, we'll also have to redistribute the main quads' points to the children and "clean" the main quad.
 Then, we insert the point in the correct child quad.
+ 	3. Repeat the above procedure for each point in your array.
+Fig 2.1 and 2.2 show two different ways of visualizing the entire insert procedure for 32 points and a capacity of 3.

 ```
 def insert(self, point):